Maps4HTML/web-map-doc/docs/api/map-feature-api.md

 ### extent

 Read-only.
-Returns the upper left and lower right coordinates of the feature's minimum bounding rectangle as an object value.
+Returns the top left and bottom right coordinates of the feature's minimum bounding rectangle as an object value.

 For point features (which have a zero-area extent), an `extent` is calculated